awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 1. Choose **Update**\.

-## Encryption Key Management<a name="EBSEncryption_key_mgmt"></a>

-Amazon EBS creates a unique AWS managed CMK, with the alias `alias/aws/ebs`, automatically in each Region where you store AWS resources\.
-By default, Amazon EBS uses this key for encryption\.
-Alternatively, you can specify a customer managed CMK that you created as the default key for encryption\.

-**Note**
-Creating your own CMK gives you more flexibility, including the ability to create, rotate, and disable keys to define access controls\.

 You cannot change the CMK that is associated with an existing snapshot or encrypted volume\.
 However, you can associate a different CMK during a snapshot copy operation so that the resulting copied snapshot is encrypted by the new CMK\.

-EBS encrypts your volume with a data key using the industry\-standard AES\-256 algorithm\.
-Your data key is stored on\-disk with your encrypted data, but not before EBS encrypts it with your CMK; it never appears on disk in plaintext\.
-The same data key is shared by snapshots of the volume and any subsequent volumes created from those snapshots\.
-For more information, see [Data Keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) in the *AWS Key Management Service Developer Guide*\.

-**Prerequisite**
-When you configure a CMK as the default for EBS encryption, you must also give your users access to a KMS key policy that allows the CMK to be used to launch instances, create volumes, copy snapshots, and copy images\.
-These permissions include the following: `GenerateDataKeyWithoutPlainText`, `Reencrypt*`, `CreateGrant`, `DescribeKey`, and `Decrypt`\.
-For more information, see [Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) and [How Amazon Elastic Block Store \(Amazon EBS\) Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html)\.

-**To configure the default CMK for EBS encryption for a Region**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select the Region\.

-1. Choose **Account Attributes**, **Settings**\.

-1. Choose **Change the default key** and then choose an available key\.

-1. Choose **Update**\.

-For more information about key management and key access permissions, see [How Amazon Elastic Block Store \(Amazon EBS\) Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html) and [Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.

-## Encryption Parameters for EBS Volumes<a name="encryption-parameters"></a>
+## Encrypting EBS Resources<a name="encryption-parameters"></a>

-You apply encryption to EBS volumes by setting the `Encrypted` parameter to `true`\. \(The `Encrypted` parameter is optional if [encryption by default](#encryption-by-default) is enabled\)\.
+You encrypt EBS volumes by enabling encryption, either using [encryption by default](#encryption-by-default) or by enabling encryption when you create a volume that you want to encrypt\.

-Optionally, you can use `KmsKeyId` to specify a custom key to use to encrypt the volume\. \(The `Encrypted` parameter must also be set to `true`, even if encryption by default is enabled\.\) If `KmsKeyId` is not specified, the key that is used for encryption depends on the encryption state of the source snapshot and its ownership\.
+When you encrypt a volume, you can specify the CMK to use to encrypt the volume\.
+If you do not specify a CMK, the key that is used for encryption depends on the encryption state of the source snapshot and its ownership\.
+For more information, see the [encryption outcomes table](#ebs-volume-encryption-outcomes)\.

-The following table describes the encryption outcome for each possible combination of settings\.

-**Encryption Outcomes**
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html)

-\* This is the default CMK used for EBS encryption for the AWS account and Region\.
-By default this is a unique AWS managed CMK for EBS, or you can specify a customer managed CMK\.
-For more information, see [Encryption Key Management](#EBSEncryption_key_mgmt)\.

-\*\* This is a customer managed CMK specified for the volume at launch time\.
-This CMK is used instead of the default CMK for the AWS account and Region\.
+You cannot change the CMK that is associated with an existing snapshot or volume\.
+However, you can associate a different CMK during a snapshot copy operation so that the resulting copied snapshot is encrypted by the new CMK\.

 ### Creating New Empty Volumes with Encryption<a name="new-encrypted-volumes"></a>

-When you create a new, empty EBS volume, you can encrypt it to your default CMK by setting the `Encrypted` flag\.
-To encrypt the volume to a customer managed CMK, you must provide a value for `KmsKeyId` as well\.
-The volume is encrypted from the time it is first available, so your data is always secured\.
+When you create a new, empty EBS volume, you can encrypt it by enabling encryption for the specific volume creation operation\.
+If you enabled EBS encryption by default, the volume is automatically encrypted\.
+By default, the volume is encrypted to your default key for EBS encryption\.
+Alternatively, you can specify a different CMK for the specific volume creation operation\.
+The volume is encrypted by the time it is first available, so your data is always secured\.
 For detailed procedures, see [Creating an Amazon EBS Volume](ebs-creating-volume.md)\.

-By default, the same CMK that you selected when creating the volume encrypts the snapshots that you make from it and the volumes that you restore from those snapshots\.
-You cannot remove encryption from an encrypted volume or snapshot, which means that a volume restored from an encrypted snapshot, or a copy of an encrypted snapshot, is *always* encrypted\.
+By default, the CMK that you selected when creating a volume encrypts the snapshots that you make from the volume and the volumes that you restore from those encrypted snapshots\.
+You cannot remove encryption from an encrypted volume or snapshot, which means that a volume restored from an encrypted snapshot, or a copy of an encrypted snapshot, is always encrypted\.

+Public snapshots of encrypted volumes are not supported, but you can share an encrypted snapshot with specific accounts\.
+For detailed directions, see [Sharing an Amazon EBS Snapshot](ebs-modifying-snapshot-permissions.md)\.

 ### Encrypting Unencrypted Resources<a name="encrypt-unencrypted"></a>

-Although there is no direct way to encrypt an existing unencrypted volume or snapshot, you can encrypt existing unencrypted data by using either the `CreateVolume` or `CopySnapshot` action\.
-If you have enabled encryption by default, AWS enforces encryption of the resulting new volume or snapshot using your default CMK\.
-Even if you have not enabled encryption by default, you can supply encryption parameters with `CreateVolume` or `CopySnapshot` to encrypt resources individually\.
-In either case, you can override encryption defaults to apply a customer managed CMK\.
-All of the actions shown can be performed with the EC2 console, AWS CLI, or AWS API\.
+Although there is no direct way to encrypt an existing unencrypted volume or snapshot, you can encrypt them by creating either a volume or a snapshot\.
+If you enabled encryption by default, Amazon EBS encrypts the resulting new volume or snapshot using your default key for EBS encryption\.
+Even if you have not enabled encryption by default, you can enable encryption when you create an individual volume or snapshot\.
+Whether you enable encryption by default or in individual creation operations, you can override the default key for EBS encryption and select a customer managed CMK\.
 For more information, see [Creating an Amazon EBS Volume](ebs-creating-volume.md) and [Copying an Amazon EBS Snapshot](ebs-copy-snapshot.md)\.

-To encrypt the snapshot copy to a customer managed CMK, you must supply both the `Encrypted` and `KmsKeyId` parameters as shown in [Copy an Unencrypted Snapshot \(Encryption by Default Not Enabled\)](#snapshot-account-off)\.
+To encrypt the snapshot copy to a customer managed CMK, you must both enable encryption and specify the key, as shown in [Copy an Unencrypted Snapshot \(Encryption by Default Not Enabled\)](#snapshot-account-off)\.

 You can also apply new encryption states when launching an instance from an EBS\-backed AMI\.
-This is because EBS\-backed AMIs include snapshots of EBS volumes that can be manipulated as described\.
-For more information about encryption options while launching an instance from an EBS\-backed AMI, see [Using Encryption with EBS\-Backed AMIs](AMIEncryption.md)\.
+This is because EBS\-backed AMIs include snapshots of EBS volumes that can be encrypted as described\.
+For more information, see [Using Encryption with EBS\-Backed AMIs](AMIEncryption.md)\.

-## Examples of Encryption Outcomes<a name="encryption-examples"></a>
+## Encryption Scenarios<a name="encryption-examples"></a>

+When you create an encrypted EBS resource, it is encrypted by your account's default key for EBS encryption unless you specify a different customer managed CMK in the volume creation parameters or the block device mapping for the AMI or instance\.
+For more information, see [Default Key for EBS Encryption](#EBSEncryption_key_mgmt)\.

-The following examples illustrate how these actions and the encryption parameters can be used to manage the encryption of your volumes and snapshots\.
-For a full list of encryption cases, see the [encryption outcomes table](#encryption-parameters)\.
+The following examples illustrate how you can manage the encryption state of your volumes and snapshots\.
+For a full list of encryption cases, see the [encryption outcomes table](#ebs-volume-encryption-outcomes)\.

 **Topics**
 + [Restore an Unencrypted Volume \(Encryption by Default Not Enabled\)](#volume-account-off)